 Antioxidants and Their Impact on Hair

-Antioxidants are key top nutrients for hair that protect your hair from harm.
+Antioxidants are key nutrients that protect your hair from harm.
 They fight off free radicals that harm hair follicles.
 This slows down damage and boosts hair health.

 How Antioxidants Combat Hair Damage

-Free radicals from pollution or UV rays damage hair proteins.
-This leads to breakage and dullness.
-Antioxidants like vitamins C and E stop this by giving electrons to stabilize radicals.
+Harmful substances such as pollution and UV rays damage hair proteins, leading to breakage and dullness.
+Antioxidants such as Vitamin C and Vitamin E stop this by donating electrons to stabilize the radicals.

 This action keeps your hair’s natural structure intact.
 It also slows down thinning and color fading due to aging.